 The decision about the determination of boundaries is actually a decision concerning the partition of the world.
-In our discussion below we will see that we have a variety of options regarding the modes of that partition, i.e. the concepts we should use in order to determine the "place" of the boundaries.
-This way, for example, we can employ a larger concept or a smaller one, a concept built through unification of other concepts or by an intersection of concepts, and so on.
+In our discussion below we will see that we have a variety of options regarding the modes of that partition, i.e. the concepts we should use in order to determine the ‟place” of the boundaries.
+For example, we can employ a larger concept or a smaller one, a concept built through unification of other concepts or by an intersection of concepts, and so on.
 However, in spite of this apparent unrestricted freedom, we are not really free.
 The world is organized in a general order – and we will prove that this order is a logical (!) necessity – and if we decide to employ concepts that do capture many objects, we will fail in our endeavour to understand the world properly, i.e. in a way that enables us to conduct ourselves efficiently therein.
 However, if we decide to employ only concepts that capture one or two objects, neither will that lead us to efficient conduct in our world.
-We therefore tend to do our partitions of the world in a useful manner.
+We therefore tend to employ our partitions of the world in a useful manner.
 There is an evolutionary postulate that we decide on the more useful concepts, since otherwise we will not know the world and will not survive.
-But here we must remember: surviving necessity is not a logical necessity, and even in the state of affairs described here it is all about a decision, even if unconscious and involuntary.
-Remembering that a decision is standing behind all of this will help us cope with a few philosophical problems.
+But here we must remember that surviving necessity is not a logical necessity, and even in the state of affairs described here it is all about a decision, even if unconscious and involuntary.
+Remembering that a decision is standing behind all of this will help us address a few philosophical problems.

-Above the ordinary concepts there are a few concepts that capture all the objects.
-These are the foundational concepts of the first metaphysic.
-(I could use the traditional term "categories" but it might be misleading in some respects).
-It is not by chance that these concepts apply to all objects; they capture all the objects because there can be no world of ordered plurality without them.
-After carrying out all the necessary logical moves, it will be possible to reduce the list of foundational concepts required for any world whatsoever to seven.
+Above the ordinary concepts there are a few concepts that capture all objects.
+These are the foundational concepts of the First Metaphysic.
+(I could use the traditional term ‟categories,” but it might be misleading in some respects).
+It is not by chance that these concepts apply to all objects; they capture all objects because there can be no world of ordered plurality without them.
+After carrying out all of the necessary logical moves, it will be possible to reduce the list of foundational concepts required for any world whatsoever to seven.
 I will just enumerate them here, without explaining their meanings: (1) object; (2) identical; (3) nonidentical; (4) manifold; (5) bounded; (6) sized; (7) numbered.

-Since all the foundational concepts capture all the objects, they do not contradict each other, and therefore we can build out of them a supreme intersection-concept.
+Since all of the foundational concepts capture all objects, they do not contradict each other, and therefore we can build a supreme intersection concept out of them.
 That is the Primeval Concept.

 But at this point we are facing a problem: I have talked about two types of objects, concepts and individua, and asserted that these two types of entities are objects of concepts.
 I emphasized that concepts, too, are objects.
 In order to discriminate a certain concept from other objects, it must have boundaries.
 However, in order to have boundaries there must be concepts that capture it.
-But those concepts are again objects, and therefore have boundaries too, so they need concepts to capture them.
-And so on, and so forth.
+But those concepts are again objects, and therefore have boundaries too, so they need concepts to capture them, and so on, and so forth.
 Until where?